Don’t judge a book by its cover: why the design of your Ebook jacket mattersPosted: May 16, 2015

 Not only do they instantly highlight his writing style (humorous yet personal), they all look very similar, which may inadvertently lead to more book sales.
 If I’m a John green fan in a book shop and I see a book that looks like his, I’m more likely to be drawn to it, thus buy it.

-If you are intending on writing several self-published novels, all of a similar genre, it could be a great advantage for you to have a consistent cover design style (by using the same typefaces, layout and illustrative style).
+If you are intending to write several self-published novels, all of a similar genre, it could be a great advantage for you to have a consistent cover design style (by using the same typefaces, layout and illustrative style).
 This is especially important if you intend to write a series, as you will want all of the books to hang together visually.
 Author branding isn’t necessarily as complicated as it sounds – it could be as simple as placing an author logo-type onto all of your e-book covers (like Karen Rose’s books below).

 If you do this, with any luck, readers who have previously read your novels will recognise the style and author brand, hence automatically assume that they will enjoy reading this novel as much as they did the last.